-The cool thing about cardio exercise is that you can achieve a cardiovascular workout through almost any form of physical activity.
-Yes, that includes weightlifting!
+The cool thing about cardio exercise is that there are many types of cardio and you can achieve a cardiovascular workout through almost any form of physical activity.
+Yes, that includes strength training like weightlifting!
 We have talked about cardio extensively whether it is completed through interval training, Team Training sessions, group exercise, swimming, or weight training.
 Conventionally, though, when people think of cardio, they think of a treadmill.
 So, if you are looking for a quick treadmill cardio workout, here is one that we love!

 Cardio Treadmill Workout